How to Grow Onions in the Garden (Plus Recipes)

 When to Plant Onion Sets

 As long as the weather is frost-free, you can plant in the spring.
 Here in Ireland that is early March to early April.
-Buy a packet of onion sets from a garden centre or store.

 They prefer a sunny spot that is well-drained.
 If you have a small garden, your vegetables may be planted in a sunny spot, so onions can grow in a shaded area with only a few hours of sun if need be.
 You can plant them in long rows or in smaller batches around the garden.